EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 - Resources (NGIs, Sites, Services) would be hosted under an existing project, e.g. the ‘EGI’ project.
-- The new resources would be subject to the rules/roles of the existing project, such as site certification status changes and project controlled user memberships.
+- The new resources would be subject to the rules of the existing project, such as site certification status changes and project controlled user memberships.
 - The resources could not be filtered using a custom scope tag.